fingerprintjs/fingerprintjs-android/README.md

 Try all the library features in the [Playground App](https://github.com/fingerprintjs/fingerprint-android/releases/download/1.0.0/Playground-release-1.0.0.apk).

 ## Android API support

 fingerprint-android supports API versions from 19 (Android 4.4) and higher.

 ## Contributing

 Please respect the versioning of fingerprint.
-If the fingerprint has version in main branch - all changes are not welcome.
+If the fingerprint has version in main branch - all changes to existing version are not welcome.
 Some people can rely on these fingerprints in their security solutions.
 Create a new version of a fingerprint instead.

 Use ```feature-*``` branches for contributing.